 Claire Ridley ACR

 I am an experienced conservator with over 20 years in the profession, working at The Royal Collection, London, Birmingham Museum and Art Gallery and as a freelance conservator.
+I am a Lecturer in Conservation at the University of Lincoln, lecturing on the conservation of cultural heritage objects.

 I have a Master of Arts degree (with distinction) in Furniture Conservation and Restoration from Buckinghamshire New University.
 My first degree was a 2:1 BA (Hons) in Conservation and Restoration from De Montfort University, Lincoln.